TotalTechGeek/BasylVideoEncoder/README.md

 ### What is this?
 This project features a [video encoder](https://en.wikipedia.org/wiki/Encoder).
 It takes data from your video stream and makes it smaller.
 The video was designed for academic purposes rather than industry purposes.
 [H.264](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC) and Google's recent [VP9](https://en.wikipedia.org/wiki/VP9) projects achieve superior compression ratios.
 The current implementation features the [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform), which is a function used to analyze frequencies,  to compress your data.
 The Fourier Transform, compared to the standard [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) has the unique property of being able to ridiculously scale quality down and still achieve recognizable images.

 In the image you see below you can see that the quality scaled by an enormous factor.
-Showing a compressed  image frame with normal settings would be a little redundant as there is no visible difference to the real image.
+Showing a compressed  image frame using  normal settings would be a little redundant as there is no visible difference to the real image.

 Crazy Quality Scale Down =>
 ![Me in an insanely compressed image](http://i.imgur.com/eZSoY2g.jpg)